-Missouri Judge Says Medicaid Expansion Must Be Allowed - NewsBreak
+Missouri judge says Medicaid expansion must be allowed - NewsBreak

-A Missouri judge says Gov. Mike Parson can no longer deny Medicaid health care to thousands more newly eligible adults.
-Cole County Judge Jon Beetem issued the order Tuesday.
-Missouri voters in 2020 approved the constitutional amendment making more low-income adults eligible for the government health care program.
-But Republican Gov. Mike Parson refused to implement the amendment after the GOP-led Legislature didn’t provide any funding.www.kbia.org
+COLUMBIA, Mo.
+(AP) — A Missouri judge on Tuesday ruled that Republican Gov. Mike Parson no longer can deny Medicaid health care to thousands more newly eligible adults.
+Cole County Judge Jon Beetem in his order said Parson’s administration must give Medicaid coverage to newly eligible adults, despite the governor’s resistance to doing so.
+Beetem also ordered that newly eligible adults won’t face any additional restrictions to get health care coverage through the program.www.binghamtonhomepage.com

 Comments / 0